 Policy #3: State + Federal Policy Platform

 The State + Federal Policy Platform lays a framework for how the Mountain Housing Council (MHC) will direct its advocacy efforts for state and federal policies that impact achievable local housing in the North Tahoe-Truckee region.
-The Platform was developed by a policy action team with support from Sierra Business Council’s Government Affairs program, and was approved by 11 MHC partners in 2021.
+The Platform was developed by a policy action team with support from Sierra Business Council’s Government Affairs program.

 MHC supports policies that address all income levels defined as achievable local housing, including traditional affordable housing (up to 80% AMI) and “missing middle” housing (80% AMI-245% AMI).
 The latter rarely receives financial assistance from the government but represents a significant need in the North Tahoe-Truckee region.
 MHC’s advocacy goals are to create and broaden relationships with state and federal decision makers and organizations outside the region in an effort to build influence, change policy, attract funding and ultimately create more achievable local housing in the area.

 The Mountain Housing Council reviews its specific policy priorities annually for each new legislative session while keeping in alignment with the Policy Platform.